Skip to Content

 2012

-CEO Parramatta training, 2 March, 30 March 30 and 11 May, LEX, Aengus Kavanagh Centre, Mount Druitt - please contact Carolyn Dow or Paul Stenning for further information - spaces are limited.
+CEO Parramatta training - 2 March, 30 March 30 and 11 May, LEX, Aengus Kavanagh Centre, Mount Druitt, and DEC Western/CEO Bathurst training - 18 June and 26 October.

 2011

-May - December 2011 - A series of 5 training days for the CEO Parramatta 'Clusters' training was presented by A/Prof. David McKinnon along the same pathway as an implementation in the classroom at the Learning Exchange, Aengus Kavanagh Centre, Mt.
-Druitt and in an actual classroom situation.
-Science and Physics teachers across the jurisdiction were encouraged to share their thoughts and ideas on the pedagogy and how they would implement Space to Grow in the classroom, providing valuable feedback to refine and adapt the program.
+May - December - 4 training days for the CEO Parramatta 'Clusters' training were presented by A/Prof. David McKinnon in the same pathway as a classroom implementation at the Learning Exchange, Mt.
+Druitt, plus an additional day in an actual classroom situation.
+Science and Physics teachers were encouraged to share their thoughts and ideas on the pedagogy and how they would implement Space to Grow in the classroom, providing valuable feedback to refine and adapt the program.

 CEOP_Clusters_areas